|Thursday, August 10, 2017|

 Among the many topics our forums will cover are: the latest updates on new IT security threats emerging in healthcare; strategies that have proven effective in patient care organizations on the leading edge; and case studies of pioneering hospitals, medical groups, and health systems, in IT security and privacy.

 |Friday, August 11, 2017|

 There is no such thing as a one-size, fits all cyber framework for healthcare privacy and security shops.
 This session will focus on how providers can create a cyber framework that serves as a foundation of their cybersecurity strategy, improves their risk posture and allows for the development of a clinically-aware security and privacy program.
 Topics include:

-Sriram Bharadwaj, Chief Information Security Officer and Director Information Services, UC Irvine Health
+Sri Bharadwaj, Director, Information Services and CISO, UC Irvine Health

 Leo Scanlon, HHS Senior Advisor for Healthcare and Public Health (HPH) Sector Cybersecurity and the Deputy Chief Information Security Officer, Department of Health and Human Services

 J. Mark Eggleston, Vice President, Chief Information Security Officer and Privacy Officer, Health Partners Plans

 This session will feature insights on the current threat landscape from our nation's top healthcare focused threat data sharing organization.
 The NH-ISAC is the official healthcare information sharing and analysis center, offering non-profit and for-profit healthcare stakeholders a community and forum for sharing cyber and physical security threat indicators, best practices and mitigation strategies.